Start the Game in an Arena

 2.2.6 Educate Teams and Stakeholders in AME3

 Train everyone on AME3.
-Even experienced agile practitioners need to understand how AME3 differs from their current setup — especially the enterprise-level governance, the Tournament cycle, and the distinct accountability of Owner and System Lead.
+This is where the previous steps pay off.
+Teams that understand the Arena Product in its full scope, the Ambition that justifies their Arena, and the Goals that include work system improvements will see AME3 not as another framework imposed on top of their existing practices, but as the governance layer their practices have been missing.
+Even experienced agile practitioners need to understand how AME3 differs from their current setup, especially the enterprise-level governance, the Tournament cycle, and the distinct accountability of Arena Owner and System Lead.

 2.2.7 Create a Single Backlog for All Teams

 Consolidate all existing backlogs into one Arena Backlog.
-This is often a significant shift.
-Multiple team backlogs become a single, Owner-ordered backlog.
-This creates transparency and enables true prioritization across all Teams.
+This is often the most significant shift.
+Multiple product backlogs become a single, Arena Owner-ordered backlog.
+This removes competing goals and unclear decisions.
+It creates transparency and enables true prioritization across all Teams.

 2.2.8 Reorganize